eosdetroit/nodesuite/README.md

  This project is structured to contain top level Ansible playbooks that are composed of specific Ansible roles.
 Roles are a way to logically separate functionality into named modules in Ansible.
 Playbooks can then become a list of roles to include in order to achieve a desired state on a particular node.

-The following playbooks are provided to manage various aspects of the node lifecycle, such as: initial setup and configuration of a new host, downloading blockchain blocks and state, updating eosio versions and configs, and replaying a node.
+The following playbooks are provided to manage various aspects of the node lifecycle, such as: initial setup and configuration of a new host, downloading blockchain blocks and state, updating Leap versions and configs, and replaying a node.

-1. *initialize-eosio-genesis-node.yml*: Sets up an eosio node, syncing from the first block using a genesis.json file.
+1. *initialize-eosio-genesis-node.yml*: Sets up a Leap node, syncing from the first block using a genesis.json file.
-2. *initialize-eosio-snapshot-node.yml*: Sets up an eosio node, using a provided snapshot file to start syncing at a later block.
+2. *initialize-eosio-snapshot-node.yml*: Sets up a Leap node, using a provided snapshot file to start syncing at a later block.
-3. *initialize-hyperion-genesis-node.yml*: Sets up an eosio node configured for state history, with additional setup and configuration for Hyperion History API.
+3. *initialize-hyperion-genesis-node.yml*: Sets up a Leap node configured for state history, with additional setup and configuration for Hyperion History API.
-4. *update-eosio-node.yml*: Restarts an eosio node, applying nodeos version and/or configuration changes.
+4. *update-eosio-node.yml*: Restarts a Leap node, applying nodeos version and/or configuration changes.
-5. *replay-eosio-node.yml*: Restarts and replays an eosio node, applying nodeos version and/or configuration changes.
+5. *replay-eosio-node.yml*: Restarts and replays a Leap node, applying nodeos version and/or configuration changes.
 6. *initialize-system*: Only performs the initialize system step, without performing any eosio-specific functionality.

 ### Roles